 Beverly was Director of Public and Media Relations for nearly a decade at New York’s 92nd Street Y, where she spent 17 years in the communications department.
 As one of 92Y’s senior staff, she advised and collaborated with colleagues across the organization on messaging and communications strategy.
 She led a PR team that was responsible for securing media coverage of 92Y’s vast array of programs, including classical, jazz and popular music concerts.
 Beverly was a singer-songwriter on the New York folk scene of the 1980s and ‘90s, and two of her songs were recorded on “Fast Folk” compilations.
 During the same period, she also booked the storied Postcrypt Coffeehouse at Columbia University.
 More recently, Beverly was the proud winner of a story slam at The Moth, where she enjoys both telling and listening to stories.
 She has one grown offspring, is an avid figure skating fan, and lives in Jersey City with her husband and two cats.

 Ashley Baier joined Kirshbaum Associates in 2007 shortly after moving to New York City.
 As a percussionist and drummer, she has performed on Broadway with Six and The Lightning Thief, and with artists including PitchBlak Brass Band, The Bengsons, Brass Queens, and Kermit the Frog.
 She holds an MM from the Mannes School of Music and a BM from the University of Maryland.
-A native of Cumberland, Maryland, she now resides in Brooklyn with her wife and cat.
+A native of Cumberland, Maryland, she now resides in Brooklyn.
 Her favorite composers are Debussy, Stravinsky, and Trey Anastasio. www.ashleybaier.com